ieeevr/2021/attend/virbela-instructions/index.md

         <h2>FAQ</h2>

         <p><b style="font-size: 1em;color: black">I’m in the virtual campus, however I am having issues with sound and talking?</b><br>
-            Any technical issues when you are inside the world, VirBELA Concierge and technical staff will be available on campus to help you with. </p>
+            Once you are in the iLRN Virtual Campus, student volunteers and iLRN support staff will be available to assist you with troubleshooting sound and other technical issues.
+If you are having difficulty getting into the iLRN Virtual Campus, please reach out to the IEEE VR 2021 helpdesk on Discord. </p>

-        <p><b style="font-size: 1em;color: black">I’m hearing a background sound but cannot hear people talking, what should I do?</b><br>
+        <p><b style="font-size: 1em;color: black">I’m hearing background/environment sounds (e.g., footsteps, birds chirping) but cannot hear other people talking, what should I do?</b><br>
-            To solve this problem using <i>Windows</i>, open your <i>Control Panel > Hardware and Sounds > Manage Audio devices</i> and select your headphone/speaker as your default device selecting it and clicking on <i>Set Default</i> option. </p>
+            This is a common issue on Windows computers.
+To solve this problem open your <i>Control Panel > Hardware and Sounds > Manage Audio devices</i> and select your headphone/speaker as your default device selecting it and clicking on <i>Set Default</i> option.
+Detailed instructions can be found <a href="https://support.virbela.com/portal/en/kb/articles/can-hear-ambient-noise-but-not-voice-windows"><strong>here</strong></a></p>

         <p><b style="font-size: 1em;color: black">I can hear a lot of people talking, what shall I do?</b><br>
-            Like in a real-life event, if you are standing in a busy space with lots of people talking it’s going to be noisy.
-Like in real-life, if you move away from crowds of people the sound will get quieter.</p>
+            Many parts of the iLRN Virtual Campus are configured with spatial audio, meaning that like in a real-life event, if you are standing in a busy space with lots of people talking, it’s going to be noisy!
+Like in real life, if you move away from crowds of people the sound will get quieter.
+You can also look for private volumes (areas marked by either a dotted blue line or a glowing blue outline); when you step into a private volume, only users within the same private volume will be able to hear one another.</p>

         <p><b style="font-size: 1em;color: black">I keep getting feedback</b><br>
-            If you are experiencing feedback, turn off your microphone and hold down number 1 when you wish to speak.</p>
+            If you are experiencing feedback, mute your microphone and hold down number 1 when you wish to speak.
+(This is the push-to-talk function, which works somewhat like a walkie-talkie.)</p>

         <p><b style="font-size: 1em;color: black">I am lost and don’t know how to get back to where I need to be</b><br>
-            Virbela is a large place, however if you ever find you don’t know where you are.
-Use your GO TO menu to navigate back to campus.
-From campus you can then use the GO TO to get to any location in VirBELA.</p>
+            The iLRN Virtual Campus is a large place, however if you ever find you don’t know where you are.
+Use your GO TO menu to navigate back to Campus.
+From Campus you can then use the GO TO to get to any location on the Campus.</p>

         <p><b style="font-size: 1em;color: black">VirBELA seems to be running very slow</b><br>
-            We recommend shutting down all other applications on your computer whilst running VirBELA to allow the application to run at full speed.</p>
+            We recommend shutting down all other applications on your computer while running Virbela to allow the application to run at full speed.
+Please also see the minimum and recommended hardware specifications listed above. <a href="https://support.virbela.com/portal/en/kb/articles/virbela-is-running-slowly"><strong>This article</strong></a> also contains some additional tips you can try to help alleviate performance issues.</p>

     </div>